|Bela Gutmann with European Cups|

 GK: Costa Pereira (Portugal/Benfica)

-The goalkeeper for both Benfica and Portugal during the golden years in the 1960's.
-He won two consecutive European Cup with Benfica in 1961 and 1962, and lost two finals in 1963 and 1965.
+Costa Pereira is the goalkeeper for both Benfica and Portugal during the golden years in the 1960's.
+He won two consecutive European Cup with Benfica in 1961 and 1962, and lost two other finals in 1963 and 1965.
+Costa Pereira played at the World Cup Qualifying rounds for the 1966 World Cup, but was not selected for the Finals.
+He had 22 caps in total.

 De Sordi earned 22 caps for the Brazil national football team.
 He was part of the 1958 FIFA World Cup winning squad, and played in all matches except the final.
 During his club career he played for XV de Piracicaba-SP and São Paulo.
 He played over 500 games for Sao Paulo